prateeks97/ADAS_Algorithms_on_F1_10th/ReadMe.md

-Implementation of ADAS algorithms on F1/10th using Arduino IDE.
+Implementation of ADAS algorithms on F1/10th using Arduino.